cnoe-io/stacks/crossplane-integrations/README.md

 Once you click the create button, you will have a very similar setup as the [basic example](https://github.com/cnoe-io/stacks/tree/main/ref-implementation#basic-deployment).
 The only difference is we now have a resource for a S3 Bucket with kind ObjectStorage which is managed by Crossplane.

-### Note
+> [!NOTE]
-In this example, we used Crossplane to provision resources, but you can use other cloud resource management tools such as Terraform instead.
+>In this example, we used Crossplane to provision resources, but you can use other cloud resource management tools such as [Terraform](../terraform-integrations/README.md) instead.
+If you want to explore a local option, take a look at the [localstack](../localstack-integration/README.md).
 Regardless of your tool choice, concepts are the same.
 We use Backstage as the templating mechanism and UI for users, then use Kubernetes API with GitOps to deploy resources.